beesperester/cinema4d-bootstrap/README.md

 ## Installation

-1. First you need to get the path to **c4dpy**.
+First you need to get the path to **c4dpy**.
 On macOS this will be something like this:
 ```
 /Applications/Maxon Cinema 4D R23/c4dpy.app/Contents/MacOS/c4dpy
 ```

 For further information about **c4dpy** please refer to the official [documentation](https://developers.maxon.net/docs/Cinema4DPythonSDK/html/manuals/introduction/python_c4dpy.html).

-2. Next you need to download [pip](https://pip.pypa.io/en/stable/installing/)
+Next you need to download [pip](https://pip.pypa.io/en/stable/installing/)
 ```
 $ curl https://bootstrap.pypa.io/get-pip.py -o /path/to/some/directory/get-pip.py
 ```

-3. For installing pip you need to make sure to use the path to **c4dpy** instead of your system's python  installation
+For installing pip you need to make sure to use the path to **c4dpy** instead of your system's python  installation
 ```
 $ "/Applications/Maxon Cinema 4D R23/c4dpy.app/Contents/MacOS/c4dpy" /path/to/some/directory/get-pip.py
 ```

-4. Now you are ready to install **bootstrap4c4d** via pip
+Now you are ready to install **bootstrap4c4d** via pip

-> This is not yet possible, plugin needs to be published to pypi

 ```
-$ "/Applications/Maxon Cinema 4D R23/c4dpy.app/Contents/MacOS/c4dpy" -m pip install beesperester/bootstrap
+$ "/Applications/Maxon Cinema 4D R23/c4dpy.app/Contents/MacOS/c4dpy" -m pip install bootstrap4c4d-beesperester
 ```

 ## Usage